RMI-PACTA/pactaCore/README.md

 [PACTA\_analysis](https://github.com/2DegreesInvesting/pacta_analysis) –
 which as of this writing continues to be the main line of development.
-This experiment may not continue, but future projects might benefit from some ideas implemented here (see CONTRIBUTING and website articles).
+This experiment may not continue, but future projects might benefit from some ideas implemented here (see Articles).